If you’re on Facebook, you’ve probably seen one of a variety of graphics like the one above.

 But there really are a lot of problems with this process.
 First off, because multiplication and division are inverses (they undo one another), it’s perfectly legal to divide before you multiply.
-Same thing goes for addition and subtraction.
-That means that PEDMAS, PEDMSA and PEMDSA are also acceptable acronyms.
-(Not so black and white any more, eh?)
+The same thing goes for addition and subtraction.
+That means that PEMDAS, PEDMSA, and PEMDSA are also acceptable acronyms.
+(Not so black and white anymore, eh?)

 Second, there are times when parentheses are implied.
 Take a look:

 If you’re taking PEMDAS literally, you might be tempted to divide 6 by 3 and then 2 by 1 before adding.

 Problem is, there are parentheses implied, simply because the problem includes the addition in the numerator (top) and denominator (bottom) of the fraction.
 The correct way to solve this problem is this: